RULE 26. GENERAL PROVISIONS GOVERNING DISCOVERY

 is made, the court may nonetheless order discovery from such sources if the requesting party

-any insurance agreement under which any If a person carrying on an insurance
+of any insurance agreement under which any If a person carrying on an insurance business

-might be liable to satisfy part or all of a judgment which may be entered in
+may might be liable to satisfy part or all of a judgment which may be entered in the in an

-or to indemnify or reimburse for payments made to satisfy the judgment, a party may obtain
+action or to indemnify or reimburse for payments made to satisfy the judgment, a party may

-Disclosure of the insurance agreement is not by reason of
+concerning Disclosure of the insurance agreement is not by reason of disclosure admissible

-admission in evidence at trial.
-For purposes of this paragraph, an
+for its admission in evidence at trial.
+For purposes of this paragraph, an An application for

 (A) Documents and Tangible Objects.